70 Years German Design Council

 »CREATING COMMUNITY«

-The event will be attended by collectives and personalities who are bringing about social and economic change through their work.
-They will reflect on the core areas with which the German Design Council has been concerned since its foundation - economy, culture, science and education - and present their visions for a livable and fairer future.
+The event was attended by collectives and personalities who bring about social and economic change through their work.
+They reflected on the core areas that the German Design Council has been involved with since its foundation - economy, culture, science and education - and presented their visions for a livable and fairer future.
 Cross-disciplinary work, the bundling of many competences and the constant growth of networks are examples of the paradigm shift that can be observed over the last few years: solutions, concepts and products that are created by collectives, in collaborations, in teams or through cooperations are experiencing an ever greater urgency, visibility and recognition.

 With this debate, the German Design Council would like to focus on these developments and reveal the connecting and fundamental characteristics for change from the broad field of design.